-Your continuing instructions in this matter will be deemed to constitute your acceptance of these terms and conditions of business.
-Even so, we ask you to please sign and date the enclosed copy of the covering letter attached to these terms and return it to us immediately.
+- Your continuing instructions in this matter will be deemed to constitute your acceptance of these terms and conditions of business.
+Even so, we ask you to please sign and date the enclosed document and return it to us immediately.

-The terms of any Client Care letter sent to you regarding a specific matter will apply and will take priority over these general terms and conditions.
+- The terms of any client care letter (and Scope of Work if applicable) sent to you regarding a specific matter will apply and will take priority over these general terms and conditions.